realpython/python-guide/docs/starting/install/linux.rst

 The two most crucial third-party Python packages are `setuptools <https://pypi.python.org/pypi/setuptools>`_ and `pip <https://pip.pypa.io/en/stable/>`_.

-Once installed, you can download, install & uninstall any compliant Python software product with a single command.
+Once installed, you can download, install and uninstall any compliant Python software product with a single command.
 It also enables you to add this network installation capability to your own Python software with very little work.